Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 The *cftutil* command submits a standard CFTUTIL instruction, but displays the results without a banner.
-In addition, if the command return code is non-null, a message is displayed.
+In addition, if the command return code is non- null, a message is displayed.

 **Syntax**